Karrrramba/Titanic/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-Quick glance at the total numbers of passengers in each of the levels of SibSp and Parch.
+Quick glance at the total numbers of passengers travelling with their families.

 | SibSp | Count |
 |------:|------:|